 Dimming thermostats are more energy efficient compared to on/off thermostats, they reduce temperature swings, and they cause little stress to the bulb filament, while providing temperature precision.

-Please note: Dimming proportional thermostats should not be used with lighting that contains a ballast, such as mercury vapor, fluorescent, or compact fluorescent bulbs.
+Note: Dimming proportional thermostats should not be used with lighting that contains a ballast, such as mercury vapor, fluorescent, or compact fluorescent bulbs.

 Rheostat: